Autumn-Martin/sorting_suite/README.md

 ![](https://user-images.githubusercontent.com/36902512/48925316-48851400-ee77-11e8-911e-27ad79ddb5d4.png)

 ## Testing
 [Mocha](https://mochajs.org/), a JavaScript test framework, runs this project's test suite.
 Mocha can be installed via the CLI: `$ npm install mocha -g`.
-This project's test suite also requires [Chai](https://www.chaijs.com/), a JavaScript assertion library, which has been installed via the CLI (`$ npm install chai`).
+This project's test suite also requires [Chai](https://www.chaijs.com/), a JavaScript assertion library.
+This has already been installed via the CLI (`$ npm install chai --save-dev`).

 Perform the following in the CLI to run the test suite:
 `$ mocha test`